ubeda/DIRACDocs/source/UserGuide/CommandReference/DataManagement/dirac-dms-user-lfns.rst

 dirac-dms-user-lfns
 ==========================

 Get the list of all the user files.
-Optionally get also a list of all the

-empty directories.

 Usage::

-   dirac-dms-user-lfns [options]
+  dirac-dms-user-lfns [option|cfgfile] ...